-How can I help the Duwamish?
+How you can help the Duwamish

 Cleanups and wastewater controls alone are not enough to protect the Duwamish in the future – we all have a responsibility to do our part to prevent harmful chemicals from getting into our waterways.